Below is a photographic copy of the original

 (The letter goes on to suggest that Adams' final solution

 even aware of it.)
-[Footnote occurred at this point.
+[Footnote occurred here.

 It is provided below, following the page's main body.]